aparent/rcc/README.md

 x2 ^= x1;
 ```

-Note if-statments are currently implemented but do not work correctly.
+Note if-statements are currently implemented but do not work correctly.
 This will be fixed when hadamard gates are added to the gate set and simulator.

-Check the [webpage](http://aparent.github.io/rcc/) for example output.